dbusjs/node-dbus-next/README.md

 let example = new ExampleInterface('org.test.iface');

 setTimeout(() => {
-  // emit the HelloWorld signal
+  // emit the HelloWorld signal by calling the method with the parameters to
+  // send to the listeners
   example.HelloWorld('hello');
 }, 500);

-bus.export('org.test.name',
+// export the interface on the bus at the given name and object path bus.export('org.test.name',
            '/org/test/path',
            example);